Updated: July 3, 2020

 The COVID-19 outbreak situation means it is critical we take every precaution possible.
 Protecting our residents and your health and safety is our top priority.

 Also, you’ll notice changes in our regular operations in response to the virus.

-- Closing our building to all visitors for everyone’s safety.
+- Limiting visitors for everyone’s safety.
 We encourage loved ones to communicate with our residents by phone or video chat, if possible.
-We understand that it will be hard to not have visitors, especially family.
-As soon as we’re able to change this, we will let you know.
+We will be offering OUTDOOR visits at specific communities.
+See FAQs below or call the care community for more information.

 - Monitoring and screening residents.